hananohana/jenkins_job_status/README.md

 To run:
 1. run 'python3 setup.py'
+2.a.
+Per OS:
-2. On Windows machine - 'python3 main-text.py' or use the 'run.bat' batch file.
+2.b.
+On Windows machine - 'python3 main-text.py' or use the 'run.bat' batch file.
+  b.
 On Linux machine - 'python3 main-text.py'

 NOTE: Only Python3.7+ has the option to use pop-up notification for finished jobs (Successful/Failed/Aborted)